Tenant-on-Tenant Harassment: A Guide for Owners and Managers

 Creating a Culture of Respect

-Beyond policies and procedures, fostering a culture of respect and inclusivity is vital.
-Engage with tenants, offer educational resources, and promote a community spirit that values diversity and dignity for all.
+Beyond policies and procedures, fostering a welcoming, respectful culture is vital.
+Engage with tenants, offer educational resources, and promote a community spirit that values honor and dignity for all.

 Stewards of Well-being

 As owners and managers, your role extends beyond property maintenance and rent collection.
 You are stewards of a community’s well-being.
-By understanding your responsibilities and taking proactive steps to prevent tenant-on-tenant harassment, you contribute to a culture of respect, safety, and inclusivity.
+By understanding your responsibilities and taking proactive steps to prevent tenant-on-tenant harassment, you contribute to a culture of respect and safety.

 Remember, silence is not neutrality in the face of harassment; it’s complicity.
 Let’s work together to ensure our housing communities are safe and welcoming for everyone.